 1. Ebisu Yokocho

 Ebisu Yokocho is a retro drinking street that houses around 20 tiny food stalls that offer kushikatsu (deep-fried kebabs), yakitori, oden, okonomiyaki, seafood and more; each stall decorated with its own special flair.
 Park yourself on a wooden milk crate and enjoy the variety of Ebisu Yokocho's Japanese street foods alongside whisky highballs and beer.
-The street food stalls start serving up their fare around 5:00 p.m., but things really get hopping around 8:00 p.m.
-The izakaya here stay open late, some even into the wee hours of the morning.
+The street food stalls start serving up their fare around 5:00pm, but things really get hopping around 8:00pm.
+The izakaya here stays open late, some even into the wee hours of the morning.

 Are you willing to take the offal challenge?
-Several izakaya in Ebisu are known for serving cow or chicken innards, including Momotarou Yakitori, where one can order a la carte or meal sets of chicken parts like gizzard, heart, neck, entrails, and chicken skin.
-They also offer dishes like edamame, quail eggs, chicken leg skewers, and more orthodox options, if you're not in the mood for offal.
-Open until 6:00 a.m., Momotarou Yakitori is the late-night haunt for adventurous eaters.
+Several izakaya in Ebisu are known for serving cow or chicken innards, including Momotarou Azabu Juban, where one can order a la carte or meal sets of chicken parts like gizzard, heart, neck, entrails, and chicken skin.
+They also offer dishes like edamame, quail eggs, chicken leg skewers, and more orthodox options if you're not in the mood for offal.
+Open until 6:00pm, Momotarou Yakitori is a late-night haunt for adventurous eaters.

-Serving sake and izakaya food from 5:00 p.m. to 3:00 a.m., Buri is a well-known tachinomiya (standing bar) in Ebisu, which houses almost 40 varieties of sake, starting at ¥770 per drink.
-They specialize in dangerously delicious frozen sake, which has a pleasant slushie texture.
+Serving sake and izakaya food from 5:00pm to 3:00am, Buri is a well-known tachinomiya (standing bar) in Ebisu, which houses almost 40 varieties of sake, starting at ¥770 per drink.
+They specialize in dangerously delicious frozen sake with a pleasant slushie texture.
 Buri also offers tapas and different yakitori skewers to accompany the drinks.
 With fantastic service, an expansive drink selection, and all-around good vibes, Tachigui Sakaba Buri is highly recommended for a fun sake experience.

 This Where to Eat in Ebisu food guide has covered the must-visit places to eat in Ebisu, including the old-school Saiki, Ebisu Yokocho, and Standing Bar Buri, so you can enjoy the culinary offerings of this upscale district of Shibuya.
 Soaking in the food culture of this top Tokyo destination, dig deep into Ebisu's culture beyond its legacy as a beer factory area; Ebisu has already paved its way as a hotspot for bars and restaurants in Tokyo.